 Mashed Potato Serving Recommendations

-- Boneless turkey breast roast, roast turkey breast, or Instant Pot turkey breast
+- Boneless turkey breast recipe, bone-in turkey breast roast, or Instant Pot turkey breast

-- And, of course, topped with lots of gravy like this turkey gravy
+- And, of course, topped with lighter turkey gravy and healthier cranberry sauce on a side.

 Alternatively, you can cook the potatoes up to an hour in advance.
 Simply keep the cooked potatoes in the cooking liquid for up to an hour before draining and mashing before serving.

 Freeze: The dairy in the mashed potatoes allows them to freeze well.
-I recommend freezing it in portions (so it’s easier to defrost) in an airtight container for up to 3 months.
+For easy thawing, I recommend freezing it in portions in an airtight container for up to 3 months.
 Then, allow it to thaw in the fridge overnight or on the counter for 4-5 hours before reheating.

 Reheat: Reheat the mashed potatoes either in the microwave or on the stovetop with an extra splash of milk to make it smooth and creamy once more.